Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 In the E.R., I was told I likely had meningitis, and a blood test was taken.
 After the blood test results were inconclusive, they suggested a spinal tap.
 Not sure what was going on, I conceded.

 The spinal tap was nowhere near as painful as I expected—it was over quickly, and I hardly felt a thing.
 I was told casually that I should lie on my back for at least 15 minutes following the procedure, and in my dazed state, they had me sign a consent form.

 I received a probable diagnosis of viral meningitis and was instructed to follow up with my doctor the next day.
 (Viral meningitis is usually much less severe than the life-threatening bacterial meningitis).
 After getting IV fluids and pain medication, and while still lying down, I began to feel a little better.
 The nurse returned about 20 minutes after the procedure and said I was okay to go home.
 I told her I had driven myself, and she said I was fine to drive back home.

 The following week can only be described as a nightmare.
-I was unable to work, take care of my kids, or barely even lift my head long enough to get out of bed.
-It turns out, I had developed a spinal headache, which is a complication of spinal taps and epidurals.
+I was unable to work, take care of my kids, or even lift my head long enough to get out of bed.
+It turns out I had developed a spinal headache, which is a complication of spinal taps and epidurals.
 Although spinal headaches can happen regardless of the precautions taken after the spinal tap, I found out later that my case was most likely caused by what I did and didn't do afterwards.
-Had I had been advised to stay laying down longer, and not to drive myself home, I might not have had to endure the week of pain that I did.
+Had I been advised to stay lying down longer and not to drive myself home, I might not have had to endure the week of pain that I did.

 I'm writing this article because I never want anyone to have to go through what I did.
 Whether you have meningitis or another disorder that calls for a spinal tap as a diagnosis, you definitely don't want this headache on top of everything else.
 Find out what to watch out for and how to avoid going through what I had to.